Uncle Dave Macon: Professional career

 Macon was one of the first performers at the new WSM radio station.
 On December 26, 1925, Macon and fiddler Uncle Jimmy Thompson appeared together on the WSM Saturday night program.
-Macon's career with WSM lasted twenty-six years, but as he continued touring, he wasn't a regular performer in the years of the Grand Ole Opry.
+Macon's career with WSM lasted 26 years, but as he continued touring, he was not a regular performer in the years of the Grand Ole Opry.
 In early 1927, Macon formed the Fruit Jar Drinkers, composed of Macon, Sam McGee, Kirk McGee and Mazy Todd.
 The Fruit Jar Drinkers recorded for the first time on May 7, 1927.
 Although the group's repertoire was mainly traditional songs and fiddle numbers, they occasionally recorded religious songs, for which Macon would alter the group's name to the Dixie Sacred Singers.

 In December 1930, Macon recorded for Okeh Records and later in 1934 for Gennett Records.
 On January 22, 1935, he began recording for Bluebird Records with the Delmore Brothers and a few years later in 1938 he recorded with Glenn "Smoky Mountain" Stagner.
 Between 1930 and 1952, Macon was often accompanied by his son Dorris who played the guitar.
-In 1940 Macon— together with Opry founder George D. Hay, rising Opry star Roy Acuff, and Dorris Macon— received an invitation from Hollywood to take part in the Republic Pictures movie Grand Ole Opry.
+In 1940 Macon together with Opry founder George D. Hay, rising Opry star Roy Acuff, and Dorris Macon, received an invitation from Hollywood to take part in the Republic Pictures movie Grand Ole Opry.
 The film contains rare footage of Macon performing, including a memorable duet of "Take Me Back to My Carolina Home" with Dorris in which the 69-year-old Macon jumps out of his seat and dances throughout the second half of the song.
 Although Macon toured with Bill Monroe in the late 1940s, he was neither impressed by the new bluegrass style nor by the banjo picking of Monroe's bandmate Earl Scruggs.
+Macon also toured throughout the South with such Opry headliners as DeFord Bailey and Roy Acuff.

 Death and legacy

-Macon continued to perform until March 1, 1952.
-He died three weeks later on March 22, 1952, at Rutherford County Hospital in Murfreesboro.
+Macon continued to perform until shortly before his death on March 22, 1952, at Rutherford County Hospital in Murfreesboro.
 He was buried at Coleman Cemetery near Murfreesboro.
-His funeral was visited by more than five thousand people and his pallbearers were George D. Hay, Kirk McGee, Roy Acuff, and Bill Monroe.
+His funeral was visited by more than 5,000 people and his pallbearers were George D. Hay, Kirk McGee, Roy Acuff, and Bill Monroe.
 He was inducted posthumously into the Country Music Hall of Fame in 1966.
 A monument was erected near Woodbury.
 His son Dorris and several bandmates (often including Sam and Kirk McGee) made sporadic appearances on the Grand Ole Opry as the Fruit Jar Drinkers until the early 1980s.

 During the second full weekend in July the city of Murfreesboro celebrates "Uncle Dave Macon Days."
 The event is held on the grounds of historic Cannonsburgh Village.
 This celebration hosts the national competitions for old-time clogging, buckdancing and old-time banjo.

-Macon's house, Uncle Dave Macon House, still stands on Old Woodbury Pike in Kittrell, Tennessee, and is listed on the National Register of Historic Places.
+Macon's house, the Uncle Dave Macon House, still stands on Old Woodbury Pike in Kittrell, Tennessee, and is listed on the National Register of Historic Places.

 In 2014, the bridge over Cripple Creek in Kittrell was renamed the Uncle Dave Macon Bridge.